rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 # A V2 of my project would be...

 With a [different motor driver](https://www.cytron.io/c-motor-and-motor-driver/c-motor-driver/c-dc-motor-driver), than has Over Current and Under Voltage protections, such as the MD13S from Cytron.
 Also with an Arduino and hardcoded value for high and low positions, I don't need to have multiple programmable positions, nor an OLED screen.
+An auto-raise/lower feature can be tricky as it either require an ultrasonic sensor or optical endstop to know the position of the desk.
+Otherwise, one can hardcode everything but then must be very careful with the first initial position of the desk.

 # Other tutorials